stefanief9655/sep11-freedom-project/tool/learning-log.md

     ```
     * This is some of what I learned

+12/13/23

+* Looked at possible things math.js can be used to create.
+* Practiced using the multiply part of math.js to see how I will utlize it in my freedom project.

+01/30/24

+* Researched common errors found when using Math.js
+* Spelling issues that cause errors
+* Use the wrong Arithmetic functions for what your trying to do

+03/02/24
+* Tinkered with my tool and combined it with DOM to practice it before adding it to my freedom project.

+03/08/24
+* Added my tool to my project.
+I didn't work.
+Spelling is really important.
+  * Spelling `fraction` as `fratcion` doesn't work.
+No autocorrect and it can't just guess what I meant.

 ### Questions
 * Will this make my freedom project easier to create or will it end up taking more time then a possible other tool?